StaticBR/nfc2ble/README.md

 # NFC 2 BLE
 Is a small software that reads and NFC / RFID chip and forwards the UID by emulating an bluetooth keyboard (HID).

-This allows for simple RFID scans to many hardware as tablets or laptops.
+This allows for simple RFID scans to many hardware such as tablets or laptops.

 ## Hardware
 - ESP32